-Being who (or what) we truly are, and living our lives more from our core being than from our fear-based, conditioned, reactive ways, is the only way to realize and actualize our true, full potential.
-It is also incredibly healing and transformative, but it’s not walk in the park getting there.
-Becoming Self-led.
+Being who (or what) we truly are, and living our lives more from our core being than from our fear-based, conditioned, reactive parts, is the only way to realize and actualize our true, full potential.
+It is also incredibly healing and transformative, but it’s no walk in the park getting there, becoming Self-led.

 We’ve been hurt, scared and scarred, and we’ve developed thick skins, protective armor, and personas that shield us from future harm.
 It’s not easy getting through our protective system to change how we think and feel and function in the world.
 But it’s something we must do if we want to be free.
 Free from the mental trappings and limits set on us by our very own egos.